Gateway API migration

 STEP 1: Install Gateway API CRDs

-Install the standard Gateway API CRDs.
+Install the Gateway API CRDs (experimental channel, includes TCPRoute) from NGINX Gateway Fabric.
 These are required before deploying NGINX Gateway Fabric.

 Terminal window